-Be a baking master and learn all about what eggs do in baking and the 6 major things they effect!
+Be a baking master and learn all about what eggs do in baking and the 6 major things they impact!

 What Eggs Do In Baking

 Similar to gluten, eggs provide structure to what you're baking.
-As their proteins coagulate, it helps provide an alternative glue that will help provide shape and form.
+As their proteins coagulate, eggs provide an alternative glue that helps supply shape and form.
 While most things don't rely on eggs for their structure, eggs become super important when making cakes and baked goods that use light flours, like pastry or cake flour.
-Not balancing it with proper tenderizers, like fat and sugar however, can end up giving you a tough and chewy treat.
+Not balancing it with proper tenderizers, like fat and sugar however, can make the texture of baked goods tough and chewy.

 The proper ratio of flour to fat to sugar to eggs when baking a cake is 1:1:1:1 by weight.

-Another way eggs impact structure is as a thickener.
-In dishes like bread pudding, custard, and pumpkin pie the eggs determine firmness as well as whether or not the dish holds it’s shape.
-When there are more eggs in it, it will hold still and be firm.
-The fewer number of eggs added may mean needing to serve your dish on a plate to prevent a mess.
-Eggs can be thickeners for almost anything you dream of – baking or not.
+Another function of eggs is as a thickener.
+In dishes like bread pudding, custard, and pumpkin pie the eggs determine firmness as well as whether or not the dish holds its shape.
+The more eggs, the more solid less jiggly it will be.

 Did you know that eggs are made of mostly water?
 In fact, a whole egg is made of around 70%-75% water and different parts of the egg can give you more moisture than others.
-For example, an egg white is about 85% water while adding an egg yolk is only about 50%.
+For example, an egg white is about 85% water while egg yolks contribute only about 50%.
 Most recipes will just call for a whole egg, but if you feel it's a bit dry, try adding in an extra egg white next time.

 Eggs can also lend color without being part of the mixture, like in an egg wash.
 When used this way, the egg (or part of it) is whisked together with another liquid like milk or water.
 It is then brushed on top of a dough (like pie, or bread) before baking.
 As the dough bakes, the egg browns and gives the crust a beautiful hue that in inviting and enticing.